sambit31/Uber_Clone/Backend/WORKFLOW.md

 - Registration endpoint (`/user/register`) now expects `firstname`, `lastname`, `email`, and `password` in the request body, and constructs the `fullname` object for the user model.
 - Login endpoint (`/user/login`) now includes improved error handling, consistent response structure, and removes the password from the user object before sending it in the response.
 - Both endpoints now use try-catch for error handling and return clear success/error messages and status codes.
+- Added authentication middleware in `middlewares/auth.middleware.js` for protecting routes and handling JWT verification.

 ## 6. Application Setup
 - Configured Express app in `app.js` (middleware, routes, error handling).